-MPD CURRENT STATUS: The Madison Police Department created a procedural SOP Identification Procedure, for the identification of suspects.
-This SOP includes best practices as using sequential and simultaneous photo lineups.
+The Madison Police Department has an Identification Procedure SOP, addressing the identification of suspects.
+This SOP incorporates best practices intended to minimize the potential for mistaken identifications.
 The SOP also provides guidelines for show ups in the field and suggested strategies to prevent bias by the viewers and officers.